Transcription

 If you like to cook, again, instead of looking at recipes in your language, look at them in French.

-Fifth mistake and here I don't want any excuses from you.
+Fifth mistake, and I don't want any excuses from you.

-I know you are very busy, but this mistake is not practicing French every day.
+I know you're very busy, but this mistake is not practicing French every day.

 I'm going to give you some ideas on how you can find time to practice it, even if you're really busy in your day.